wn-doolittle/caliper-spec/guides/implementation-guide.md

   <dt>Event</dt><dd>A collection of an Actor, an Action, and an Object</dd>
   <dt>Envelope</dt><dd>A JSON payload that can contain one ore many Caliper events</dd>
   <dt>Object</dt><dd>Part of an Event that describes the *to whom*.</dd>
   <dt>Metric Profile</dt><dd>Groupings of Caliper vocabulary that model a learning activity or a supporting activity.
-Each Metric Profile provides a domain-specific set of terms and concepts that application designers and developers can draw upon to describe common user interactions in a consistent manner</dd>
+Each Metric Profile provides a domain-specific set of terms and concepts that application designers and developers can draw upon to describe common user interactions in a consistent manner.
+Metric Profiles also serve as the unit of certification for the Caliper Analytics&reg; specification </dd>
   <dt>Sensor</dt><dd> Software deployed within a learning application that capture and transmit Caliper data to a target endpoint</dd>
   <dt></dt><dd></dd>
 </dl>